model-checking/verify-rust-std/doc/src/tools/kani.md

 ### Step 2

-Run the following command in your local terminal (replace /path/ with your local paths):
+Run the following command in your local terminal (replace /path/to/ with your local paths):

-`kani verify-std -Z unstable-options "path/to/library" --target-dir "/path/to/target" -Z function-contracts -Z stubbing -Z mem-predicates`.
+`kani verify-std -Z unstable-options "path/to/library" --target-dir "/path/to/target" -Z function-contracts -Z mem-predicates`.

 The command `kani verify-std` is a sub-command of the `kani`.
 This specific sub-command is used to verify the Rust Standard Library with the following arguments.